VL-Group/dl-guide/README.md

         EnvironmentError: if can't find any matches, raise error

     Returns:
-        list -- return avaliable gpus. (a zero-base list when write_os_env=True, otherwise a list of exact gpu ids)
+        list -- a int list return avaliable gpus. (a zero-base list when write_os_env=True, otherwise a list of exact gpu ids)
     """
     gpus = gpustat.new_query().gpus
     gpu_list = []